rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% tabs %}
 {% tab title="Objective-C" %}

 ```objectivec
 NSDictionary* traits =  [[RSClient sharedInstance] getContext].traits;
 ```

 {% endtab %}

 {% tab title="Swift" %}

 ```swift
 let traits = RSClient.sharedInstance()?.getContext().traits
 ```

 {% endtab %}
 {% endtabs %}

+### Network Response 4xx and 5xx

+- If writeKey is wrong and app data also gets deleted then a new config cannot retrieve with the wrong write key. in the case of an app, data is present, SDK will retrieve the older config but throw the “Wrong WriteKey.
+Aborting” error while flush events to the server.

+- For other types of network errors (i.e. Invalid Data Plane URL), SDK will try to flush the events to the server every 1 second, 2 seconds, 3 seconds, and so on

 ## Contact Us

 In case of any queries, you can always [contact us](mailto:%20docs@rudderstack.com), or feel free to open an issue [on our GitHub Issues page](https://github.com/rudderlabs/rudder-sdk-ios/issues) in case of any discrepancy.
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!